LUKE Joint Call

 We support the European Research Area aimed at creating a single, borderless market for research, innovation and technology in the EU.

 The Call aims to build research and innovation partnerships, with Ukraine as the central partner.
-It is jointly implemented by 13 funding parties, ensuring participation of 11 countries.
-The EU Horizon Europe LUKE project is a platform to support administrative implementation of the LUKE Joint Call.
-The LUKE funding parties pool resources and support Ukraine’s integration into the European Research Area.
+It is jointly implemented by 13 funding parties actively involved in the EU Horizon Europe LUKE project, ensuring participation of 11 countries.
+The LUKE project serves to pool resources and support Ukraine’s integration into the European Research Area.

-The Call is open to legal entities registered in one of the following countries: Austria, Czech Republic, Estonia, Finland, Germany, Latvia, the Republic of Moldova, Poland, Romania, Türkiye and Ukraine.
+The Call is open to legal entities, including institutions, organisations, and enterprises, registered in one of the following countries: Austria, Czech Republic, Estonia, Finland, Germany, Latvia, Republic of Moldova, Poland, Romania, Türkiye and Ukraine.

-A project consortium must include eligible partners from Ukraine and at least two other participating countries.
-A Lead Partner organisation must be nominated within the consortium.
+A project consortium must include an eligible partner from Ukraine and at least two other mentioned countries participating in the Call.
+The Lead Partner is nominated within the consortium.

 Call topics and scope